 Image by naotakem, used under Creative Commons licence

 This wine is most often sourced from France, Chile and the United States, but the grapes can be grown in a variety of climates and regions, giving it a wide range of flavours.
 In general, it has medium tannins, medium acidity and is full-bodied.
 The bold, dark fruit flavours of Cabernet Sauvignon mix with pepper or tobacco flavours toward the end.
-The wine works well with dishes like mushroom stroganoff, marinated ribeye or braised short ribs.
+The wine works well with dishes like mushroom stroganoff, marinated ribeye, or braised short ribs.
 You could also try getting your hands on Rare Wines like 2004 Penfolds Block 42 Kalimna Cabernet Sauvignon Ampoule.
 The ampoule and its exquisite flavors, detailing, and craftsmanship, make this wine even rarer.